-The post-baccalaureate entry point is a minimum 79 credit hour, three and one-half to four year program.
-As part of this program, you will be prepared as either a nurse practitioner or clinical nurse specialist.
+The post-baccalaureate entry point is a minimum 83 credit hour, three and one-half to four year program.
+As part of this program, you will be prepared in one of the following fields:

 Please Note: The Graduate Catalog contains the most current Doctor of Nursing Practice program information, including requirements and course descriptions.

 The program’s accelerated weekend format offers both full- and part-time options for study.
 Four courses will be offered during each 16-week semester - two courses for the first eight weeks, followed by two courses during the last eight weeks.
 In each eight-week segment, courses will be held on Friday evenings and Saturdays every other weekend.
 One course will take place on Friday evening and another course will be held all day Saturday.